gogamarra/Automated-ELK-Stack/README.md

 # Automated ELK Stack Deployment
-In this project, I implement an ELK stack to monitor a website in a Microsoft Azure cloud environment.
+In this project, I implement an ELK stack to monitor a website residing on a virtual network previously created in a Microsoft Azure cloud environment.

 Skills and knowledge demonstrated:
 - Using ANSIBLE provisioning software and DOCKER container environments to create an ELK stack server.